Inca Trail Trek to Machu Picchu 4 Days / 3 Nights

 What’s Not Included

-Hotel Accommodation Before and After the Trek: Travelers are responsible for arranging their own lodging in Cusco or other locations before the trek begins and after it concludes, unless otherwise specified in a custom itinerary.
+• Hotel Accommodation Before and After the Trek: Travelers book their own lodging in Cusco or other locations before and after the trek, unless a custom itinerary states otherwise.

-Final Lunch in Aguas Calientes: After your guided tour of Machu Picchu, lunch in Aguas Calientes is at your own expense, giving you the flexibility to choose from a variety of local restaurants.
+• Final Lunch in Aguas Calientes: Lunch after your guided tour of Machu Picchu is at your own expense.
+You can choose from local restaurants.

-Tips and Gratuities: While not mandatory, tips for your guide, porters, and support staff are greatly appreciated as a gesture of thanks for their hard work and dedication.
+• Tips and Gratuities: Tips for your guide, porters and support staff are not mandatory but appreciated as a gesture of thanks for their service.

-Travel Insurance: Highly recommended to protect against unforeseen circumstances such as trip cancellations, travel delays, medical emergencies, or lost belongings.
-Please ensure your policy covers high-altitude trekking.
+• Travel Insurance: Strongly recommended to protect against trip cancellations, delays, medical emergencies or lost belongings.
+Ensure your policy includes high-altitude trekking.

-Personal Expenses: Any additional purchases such as snacks, souvenirs, bottled drinks, or extra activities not listed in the itinerary.
+• Personal Expenses: Additional purchases, including snacks, souvenirs, bottled drinks or activities not listed in the itinerary.

 Optional Upgrades:

-Huayna Picchu Entrance: Add an entry ticket to Huayna Picchu Mountain for $75 USD per person.
-This hike, which typically takes about 2 hours round trip, will take place after your guided tour of Machu Picchu on the same day.
-It offers breathtaking panoramic views of the citadel and surrounding mountains.
-Not recommended for travelers with a fear of heights or discomfort with steep, narrow trails.
+✔️ Huayna Picchu Entrance: Add an entry ticket to Huayna Picchu Mountain for $75 USD per person.
+This two-hour round-trip hike takes place after your guided Machu Picchu tour and offers panoramic views of the citadel and surrounding mountains.
+Not recommended for travelers uncomfortable with heights or steep, narrow trails.

-Vistadome Train Upgrade: Upgrade your return journey from Aguas Calientes to Ollantaytambo to the Vistadome train for $75 USD per person.
-This premium service features panoramic windows, comfortable seating, and onboard refreshments, allowing you to enjoy the Andes landscapes in style.
+✔️ Vistadome Train Upgrade: Upgrade your return from Aguas Calientes to Ollantaytambo to the Vistadome train for $75 USD per person.
+This service features panoramic windows, comfortable seating, and onboard refreshments for a scenic journey through the Andes.

 The classic Inca Trail 4 days trek is considered moderately challenging due to high altitude and steep sections, especially at Dead Woman’s Pass (4,215m).
 Good physical fitness, proper acclimatization in Cusco, and pacing yourself during the hike make it accessible for most active travelers.
 Our expert guides from Champions Peru Travel provide support and encouragement throughout.